gregswindle/cookiemaster-android/README.md

 $ ./gradlew check
 ```

 ### 5.2.
-Project dependencies in a Terminal
+Project dependency updates

-Check whether your project dependencies are valid and prints a version analysis report to console.
+Checks whether your project is using the latest available versions in its dependencies.
+If not, you'll see which upgrades are available.

 ```
 $ ./gradlew dependencyUpdates